violet-suber/lets-get-functional/README.md

 X 1.
 Find the number of males.
 X 2.
 Find the number of females.
-3. Find the name and age of the oldest customer.
+X 3.
+Find the name and age of the oldest customer.
-4. Find the name and age of the youngest customer.
+X 4.
+Find the name and age of the youngest customer.
-5. Find the average balance of all the customers.
+X 5.
+Find the average balance of all the customers.
 X 6.
 Find how many customers' names begin with an arbitrary letter.
 Write a function to answer this question, then log an answer.
 X 7.
 Find how many customers' _friends'_ names begin with an arbitrary letter.
 Write a function to answer this question, then log an answer.
 8. Find the names of all customers who are friends with a given customer (by name). i.e. Which customers have that customer's name in their friends list?